IMERSS/pnw-bryo-atlas/content/taxa/Macrodiplophyllum flaccidum.md

 <h2 id="distinguishing-features">Distinguishing Features</h2>

 An infrequent species of uncommonly moist low-elevation microhabitats (waterfalls, deep canyons), M. flaccidum is marked by elongate, toothed lobes and a glossy palour.
-The outermost half of the lower lobes are characteristically held at 90 degrees from the stem and are often parallel to the upper lobes.
+The outermost half of the lower lobes are characteristically held at nearly 90 degrees from the stem and are often parallel to the upper lobes.
+Teeth are well developed along the lobe apices and the plant, when dried, is strongly contorted.

 <h2 id="similar-species">Similar species</h2>